What is it?

 As followers of Christ, we have all the more reason to unite with all people of good will to protect and defend nature and the environment.

-Biblical motivations
+Biblical animation

 Throughout Genesis chapter 2, we address questions relating to the origins of man, fauna and flora, and hence of the environment: where did the world come from?
 Where does man come from?
 Why work?
 What is man's responsibility in Creation?